reasonml/reason-react/FUTURE.md

 - Set lifecycles to null when they do nothing.
 React skips over lifecycles that are set to null, we currently have wrappers around all of them, so things like didMount are enqueued for *every* component.
 - `ReactDOMRe.createElement` (usually used through the JSX `<div> foo </div>`) has a new implementation that fixes an inadvertent children key warning in the previous version.
 - remove `retainedProps` and `willReceiveProps` in favour of `getDerivedStateFromProps`
-- better modeling for `ReasonReact.stateless` type from `unit` to something else
+- better modeling for `React.stateless` type from `unit` to something else
-- expose `ReasonReact.publicComponentSpec(state, action)` for less cryptic component type annotation.
+- expose `React.publicComponentSpec(state, action)` for less cryptic component type annotation.
 - Get rid of implicit keys on a component (likely non-breaking)